-- Typical inputs are data from sensors.
-In SEMIoTICS, we consider data streams provided by slow time varying environmental sensors (i.e., temperature/pressure/humidity/lighting) or high-varying inertial sensors (i.e., accelerometer, gyroscope, etc.). - Typical outputs are data that depend on the adopted algorithmic procedures.
+- Typical outputs are data that depend on the adopted algorithmic procedures.
 For example, clustering algorithms usually compute on a given cluster set the probability that a given input belongs to the n-th cluster.
-Predictive Al/ML models instead predict the input at time N by observing e.g., W past samples acquired at times [N-W..., N-1].
+Predictive AI/ML models instead predict the input at time N by observing e.g., W past samples acquired at times [N-W..., N-1].
 Generalizing, under a wide range of conditions, it could be observed that the outputs may be seen as a sort of derived time series compacting input data.
-ML/LA algorithms could be seen as virtual sensors that generate data (at lower rates vs physical sensors), and thus can be considered as equivalent to any other type of dummy raw data sensor within the SEMIoTICS architecture. - In some cases, the deployment of a physical component depends, as previously stated, on the boundaries imposed by the specific platform and on legacy middleware dependencies. - For sensor data stream processing, the SEMIoTICS approach is the one inspired by data processing/reduction techniques where sensors (attached to field devices) are not directly connected to the backend layer, and never stream raw readings to that layer.
+ML/LA algorithms could be seen as virtual sensors that generate data (at lower rates vs physical sensors), and thus can be considered as equivalent to any other type of dummy raw data sensor within the SEMIOTICS architecture. - In some cases, the deployment of a physical component depends, as previously stated, on the boundaries imposed by the specific platform and on legacy middleware dependencies. - For sensor data stream processing, the SEMIoTICS approach is the one inspired by data processing/reduction techniques where sensors (attached to field devices) are not directly connected to the backend layer, and never stream raw readings to that layer.
 Instead, they are locally connected to other intra-layer components on the same level.
 Interoperability is ensured by proper definitions of northbound/southbound inter-layer interfaces and routed through a controlled pattern driven design.